Süleyman Demirel: Family

-Süleyman Demirel was born on 1 November 1924, İslamköy, Atabey, a town in Isparta Province to Hacı Yahya Demirel (1893–1972) and Hacı Ümmühan Demirel (1902–1979).
-He was a shepherd in his childhood.
-Upon completion of his elementary school education in his hometown, he attended middle and high schools in Isparta, Muğla, and Afyon.
+Süleyman Demirel was born on 1 November 1924, İslamköy, Atabey, a town in Isparta Province to Hacı Yahya Demirel (1894–1972) and Hacı Ümmühan Demirel (1902–1979).

+He was a shepherd in his childhood, which set him apart from the traditional political elite of the country, usually from the military-bureaucratic or the landowning elite, something Demirel used for his public image: because of his rise from a humble background, the rural masses in particular admired him.
+These conservative masses further identified with him when he projected the image of a proud Muslim, reminding the public that his father did the Hajj, that in his home, the Qur'an was read on a daily basis when he was a child, or that the name of his village, "İslamköy", means "village of Islam".

+Upon completing elementary school in his hometown, he attended middle and high schools in Isparta, Muğla, and Afyon.
 In 1948, he married Nazmiye Şener, his second cousin.

 Engineering career

 After graduating from the school of civil engineering at the Istanbul Technical University in 1949, Süleyman Demirel worked in the State Department for electrical power planning.
 He undertook postgraduate studies on irrigation, electrical technologies, and dam construction in the United States, first in 1949–1950, then in 1954–1955.
-During the construction of the Seyhan Dam, Demirel worked as a project engineer and in 1954 was appointed Director of the Department of Dams.
-In 1955, he served as Director General of the State Hydraulic Works (DSİ).
+During the construction of the Seyhan Dam, Demirel worked as a project engineer and in 1954 was appointed director of the Department of Dams.
+In 1955, he served as director general of the State Hydraulic Works (DSİ).
 As such, Demirel supervised the construction of a various power plants, dams and irrigation facilities.
 Eisenhower Fellowships selected Süleyman Demirel in 1954 to represent Turkey.

 After the coup d'état in 1960, he was drafted to the Turkish Army for compulsory military service.
-Upon completion of his military service, he worked as a freelance engineer and a representative of Morrison Construction, a U.S. company.
+Upon completion of his military service, he worked as a freelance engineer and a representative of the Morrison Construction Company, a U.S. company.
 During this period, he also worked as a part-time lecturer of hydraulic engineering at the Middle East Technical University (ODTÜ) in Ankara.